panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 const url = new URL(absoluteOrRelative [, absoluteBase]);
 ```

 `relativeOrAbsolute` argument can be either an absolute or relative URL.
-If the first argument is relative, then the second argument `absoluteBase` is obligatory and have to be an absolute URL being the base for the first argument.
+If the first argument is relative, then the second argument `absoluteBase` is obligatory and has to be an absolute URL being the base for the first argument.

 For example, let's initialize `URL()` with an absolute URL: